Penguinwizzard/ChakraCore/README.md

 ChakraCore is the core part of the Chakra engine that powers Microsoft Edge.
 ChakraCore supports Just-in-time (JIT) compilation of JavaScript for x86/x64/ARM, garbage collection, and a wide range of the latest JavaScript features.
 ChakraCore also supports the JavaScript Runtime (JSRT) API, which allows you to easily embed ChakraCore in your applications.

-You can stay up-to-date on progress by following the [Edge developer blog](http://blogs.windows.com/msedgedev/).
+You can stay up-to-date on progress by following the [MSEdge developer blog](http://blogs.windows.com/msedgedev/).

 ## Building ChakraCore